 Since the coronavirus outbreak started, companies have had to shift their strategies to keep their employees and customers safe.
 Business owners and managers are making difficult decisions and acting fast to adapt to the current unpredictable and challenging time.

 I’ve been curious about how leaders are implementing changes without negatively affecting their staff and customer experiences.
 I interviewed several people across different industries who are known for HUMANIZING BUSINESS.
-My goal is to provide helpful tips for people migrating to an online business, remote workforce and other ways of operating in a new environment.
-The following is my first article of a series.
+My goal is to provide helpful tips for people migrating to an online business, remote workforce, and other ways of operating in a new environment.

 Meet Dr. Grant Brenner

 Board-Certified physician-psychiatrist, entrepreneur, author, teacher, speaker, and not-for-profit board member